brianmcentire/acs712-esphome-5a/README.md

       name: "Watts"
       accuracy_decimals: 1
 ```
 Expects ACS712 module Out pin to connect to GPIO pin 34.
-Additionally connect a 100 uF capacitor between pin 34 and GND for filtering.
+Additionally connect a 100 nF capacitor between pin 34 and GND for filtering.

 The YAML above also includes a DAC output on pin 25.
 This can be connected to pin 34 for testing/verifying the code works without an ACS712 module connected.
 Vary the slider in Homeassistant from 0 to .9 to see output values from 0 to 6 Amps.
 Very low output values like .01 will produce readings of .5 A while .9 will produce 6 A reading.